danupurnomo/lecture-notes/week2-tools.md

-# ELASTICSEARCH & KIBANA NOTES
+# WEEK 2 TOOLS NOTES

 ---
 ## A. Requirements